Human Rights

 Stakeholder Engagement

 - United Nations Global Compact (UNGC): AT&T was the first U.S.-based telecommunications service provider to become a signatory of the UNGC and commit to its voluntary framework of principles related to human rights and environmental sustainability.
-We publish an annual Communication on Progress detailing our managerial approach to UNGC focus areas.

 - BSR Human Rights Working Group (HRWG): AT&T is a member of BSR’s HRWG, which was created to develop a safe space for a cross-sector group of companies to openly share best practices, challenges, questions and experiences around implementing the U.N.
 Guiding Principles on Business and Human Rights.